 3. Should I wait for my ex to contact me first?

 The answer to this question depends on who initiated the breakup.
-If you had initiated the breakup and the reason for it was trivial, you may decide to forget the past and create a new beginning.
+If you had initiated the breakup and the reason for it was trivial, you may decide to forget the past, catch up, and create a new beginning.
 In such a case, you should call your ex first.
 However, if your partner initiated the breakup and you still feel deceived and hurt, you should wait for your ex to call you first.

 - After breakups, you should not call your ex because they may not reciprocate your feelings, leading to more hurt and disappointment.

 - Contacting them again will not change their attitude, so you may end up either embarrassing yourself or feeling lonely.